What’s the main purpose of all training?

 Well I’ve a long way to go there, but this little video helped me change one piece of my behaviour permanently.

-Before I saw this I would just chuck all my underwear into a drawer, maybe vaguely sorted into relevant piles but things would be tangled up and it was difficult to see what I had.
+Before I saw this I would just chuck everything into a drawer, maybe vaguely sorted into relevant piles but things would be tangled up and it was difficult to see what I had.

 But after seeing this video I immediately thought ‘I want this’, went upstairs and KonMaried my underwear drawer.
 I love it.